Wang-lab-UCSD/TUnA/README.md

 ```
 Hyperparameters and other options can be controlled using the config.yaml file.
 Please make sure the directories to the train/val/test dictionary and interaction files are correct.
 Every epoch, the performance on the validation set will be logged in output/results.txt

+NOTE: You need to specify your cuda device in config.yaml.
+Please edit the config file so that you are using the cuda device available in your setup.

 #### Using pre-trained models:
 First, download the pretrained models you wish from: [https://huggingface.co/datasets/yk0/TUnA_data/tree/main](https://huggingface.co/datasets/yk0/TUnA_models).
 Then, place the model file in the results/dataset/model/output directory.
 For example: place the bernett-TUnA model in the results/bernett/TUnA/output